shalomfaith/Lab1_Git_Quinsayas/README.md

 # Lab 1 Activity
-This repository belongs to Shalom Faith Quinsayas.
+This repository belongs to Quinsayas.